Just-Mike4/booksapi/README.md

 ## Important Notes

 *   **In-Memory Database for Development**: This project is configured to use an in-memory database for convenience during development.
 This means all data is volatile and will be lost each time the application restarts.
 For production deployment, you would typically switch to a persistent database solution (e.g., SQL Server, PostgreSQL, MySQL) by modifying the `ApplicationDbContext` configuration.
+A commented-out MySQL configuration is present in `Program.cs` as an example.
 *   **JWT Key Security**: The `Jwt:Key` in `appsettings.json` is provided for immediate development use.
 In a production environment, this key must be a strong, cryptographically secure secret that is stored and managed securely (e.g., via environment variables, cloud key management services like Azure Key Vault, AWS Secrets Manager) and never hardcoded or committed to version control.
 *   **Error Handling and Logging**: While basic error handling is present, a production-ready application would benefit from more comprehensive global error handling middleware, detailed logging, and structured exception handling.
-*   **Data Validation Review**: Ensure that all data validation rules (especially for `PublicationYear` in DTOs) are accurate and aligned with current requirements, as some ranges might be hardcoded for specific years.
+*   **Data Validation Review**: The `PublicationYear` validation in `BookUpdateDto` is currently capped at `2000`.
+Ensure that this range is updated and aligned with current business requirements or the actual current year for proper validation.
 *   **HTTPS Usage**: The API is configured to run on both HTTP and HTTPS.
 It is strongly recommended to use HTTPS in production environments for secure communication.